The school is open and providing childcare and educational provision for children of 'critical workers' and those deemed 'vulnerable'.

 Frequently Asked Questions

-Do I qualify as a ‘Key Worker’?
+Do I qualify as a ‘Critical Worker’?

-A list of what the government have designated as ‘Key Workers’ is provided overleaf.
+A list of what the government have designated as ‘Key Workers’ is provided above.
 If you fall within the critical categories you should confirm with your employer that, based on their business continuity arrangements, your specific role is necessary for the continuation of this essential public service.

 What is designated a ‘Vulnerable Child’?